CloudCannon/documentation/_overview/1_welcome.md

 4. Share the site with the rest of the team.

 Other developers get full access to the source code.
-Non-technical users can easily manage the content of site without writing code.
+Non-developers can easily manage the content of site without writing code.